Close

 Visa-Free Countries and Regions

-90-day visa-free access: Citizens of United States, Canada, Australia, New Zealand, United Kingdom, European Union countries, Switzerland, Norway, Iceland, and most South American nations can enter Ecuador without a visa for up to 90 days within a 12-month period.
+90-day visa-free access: Citizens of the United States, Canada, Australia, New Zealand, United Kingdom, European Union countries, Switzerland, Norway, Iceland, and most South American nations can enter Ecuador without a visa for up to 90 days within a 12-month period.
+Several South American nationals, including citizens of Argentina, Bolivia, Brazil, Chile, Colombia, Paraguay, Peru, and Uruguay, can stay up to 180 days, which represents a significant difference from the standard 90-day allowance.

 Essential Passport Requirements

-• Minimum of one blank page for entry stamp
+• Minimum of two blank pages for entry and exit stamps

 • Return or onward ticket required